zencart/documentation/content/user/first_steps/server_requirements.md

 <font color="#ff0000"> **Using the latest version of Zen Cart is always recommended for maximum compatibility.** </font>

 FYI: [MySQL's Version Support Policy](https://en.wikipedia.org/wiki/MySQL#Release_history)

+## SSL, OpenSSL, cURL

+*   Zen Cart requires cURL to be installed/compiled into PHP with OpenSSL.
+If this capability is not available, a message to that effect will be displayed during the initial installation's system-inspection, however it will still allow installation anyway.
+It is up to you to ensure cURL is enabled.
+Consult your hosting company for assistance.
+*   You should always use HTTPS (SSL) on your store.
+Yes, [you really do need an SSL certificate](/user/first_steps/yes_you_need_ssl/).
+Be sure to regularly test your site's SSL (https) using [www.ssllabs.com/ssltest/](https://www.ssllabs.com/ssltest/index.html) and have your hosting company resolve all reported issues.
+If your hosting company doesn't know how to resolve the issues to at least a "B" rating, find another hosting company.

 ## Apache